marcbachan/go-cms/README.md

 ## Ideas for Roadmap

 One of the best things about learning Go and building this project is gradually understanding what else can be done with it.
-These are some ideas I'd like to implement eventually (or work with others on):
+These are some ideas I'd like to implement eventually (or work with others on!):

 * Filter post types by tag
 * OAuth or JWT-based auth
 * Markdown linting or preview styles
-* Integrate a database like Postgres (or at least the option to do this with an optional config for larger projects)
+* Integrate database like Postgres